duplessisaurore/typewriter/README.md

 # This is the location of which the source file will overwrite
 # Typewriter does *not* create files if they do not already exist.
+# unless the file_permission_strategy is set to the create strategy.
 destination="~/.config/program/a.file"

 # Another file to be managed.